View XML QR Code

 Summary

-The William Milnor Roberts Papers consist of autobiographical and biographical sketches, personal and professional correspondence, diaries, travel logs, manuscript reports, printed materials, and photographs all pertaining to Roberts' professional life as an engineer.
-Places to which the materials relate include Pennsylvania, Montana Territory, and Brazil.
-Roberts' activities that are particularly strongly recorded are his surveys of routes for the Northern Pacific Railway from 1869 through the 1870s and his work for the government of Brazil from 1857-1865 and 1879-1881.
-Photographs include portraits of Roberts and watercolor paintings of Brazil during the 1870s.
+William Milnor Roberts was a Pennsylvania-born civil engineer who worked throughout the U. S. as well as in Brazil in the mid and late 19th century.
+The William Milnor Roberts papers consist of autobiographical and biographical sketches, personal and professional correspondence, diaries, travel logs, manuscript reports, printed materials, and photographs pertaining to Roberts' professional life as an engineer.
+Places represent include Pennsylvania, Montana Territory, and Brazil.
+Particularly well documented are his Northern Pacific Railway surveys, 1869-1870s, and work for the government of Brazil, 1857-1865 and 1879-1881.

 Repository